DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Experiments

 \subsection{Comparison with state-of-the-arts}

-{\bf Baselines}: (1) RGRU \cite{hmprnn} is built entirely based on GRUs, and uses residual connections to implicitly predict the future velocities.
+{\bf Baselines}.
+(1) RGRU \cite{hmprnn} is built entirely based on GRUs, and uses residual connections to predict future velocities implicitly.
 (2) CS2S \cite{cstosap} is a CNN-based feedforward model and predicts multiple poses recursively.
-(3) DTraj \cite{TrajD2019} is the current state-of-the-art method for 3D human motion prediction, which is built with DCT and GCN.
+(3) LTD \cite{TrajD2019} is a state-of-the-art method for 3D human motion prediction, which is built with DCT and GCN.

-{\bf Results on H3.6M:} Table \ref{results_h36m} reports the results for both short-term and long-term prediction on H3.6M.
-Our method outperforms all baselines for both short-term and long-term predictions at all time-steps, showing the effectiveness of our proposed deep state-space model.
-Specifically, compared with the RNN baseline \cite{hmprnn}, the errors of our method decrease significantly.
-The possible reason is that our method directly models both the positions and velocities of the human body as the observation of our deep state-space model, while \cite{hmprnn} implicitly modeled the velocities as the internal state of the system using residual connections in the decoder and ignored a part of spatial features among joints of the human body using GRUs.
-Compared with other feedforward baselines \cite{cstosap,TrajD2019}, our model also achieves the best results in most cases.
-This benefits from two folds: (1) our method explicitly models the positions and velocities as the observation of the proposed state-space model, while the baselines \cite{cstosap,TrajD2019} easily suffered from the limited ability on velocity modeling via the residual connection between the input and output of their decoder.
-So that our method can better capture the motion dynamics of human motion using velocity learning.
-(2) Our recursive decoder enables our network to achieve more accurate predictions by making full use of the predictions at the early time-steps, while \cite{TrajD2019} predicted the future poses in a non-recursive manner.
+{\bf Results on H3.6M.} We first evaluate our method on the challenging indoor dataset (i.e., H3.6M), and the results for both short-term and long-term predictions are reported in Table \ref{results_h36m}.
+Compared with all baselines, our method achieves the best or the second-best performance for both short-term and long-term predictions, showing the effectiveness of our proposed DeepSSM.
+Specifically, compared with the RNN baseline \cite{hmprnn}, the errors of our method decrease by at least 9.8mm and up to 110.9mm.
+On the one hand, the proposed DeepSSM utilizes both the deep network and state-space model on multi-order modeling.
+On the other hand, we explicitly incorporate both positions and velocities as the observation of our DeepSSM.
+The above reasons make our model better capture multi-order human motion information for superior performance.
+In contrast, the RGRU \cite{hmprnn} implicitly models the velocities as the internal state of the system via residual connections in the decoders.
+The GRU-based model ignores a part of spatial dependencies among joints of the human body and the multi-order information of the input sequence.